Secant variety and syzygies of Hilbert scheme of two points: Application

-In conclusion, the fibers of $\widetilde{\varphi}$ are either a line or points.
-It is noteworthy that secant lines are contracted by $\varphi$; indeed, two quadrics on $\PP^1$ sharing two roots are proportional.
-Thus all the fibers of $\widetilde{\varphi}$ are lines by the semicontinuity of fiber dimension. \end{proof}
+In conclusion, the fibers of $\widetilde{\varphi}$ project to either lines or points.
+It is noteworthy that the proper transforms of secant lines are contracted by $\widetilde{\varphi}$; indeed, two quadrics on $\PP^1$ sharing two roots are proportional.
+Thus all the fibers of $\widetilde{\varphi}$ project to lines by the semicontinuity of fiber dimension. \end{proof}